ghc/ghc/docs/users_guide/glasgow_exts.rst

 definition matches on all the constructors specified in the pragma then the compiler will produce no warning.

-``COMPLETE`` pragmas can contain any data constructors or pattern synonyms which are in scope.
+``COMPLETE`` pragmas can contain any data constructors or pattern synonyms which are in scope, but must mention at least one data constructor or pattern synonym defined in the same module.
+``COMPLETE`` pragmas may only appear at the top level of a module.
 Once defined, they are automatically imported and exported from modules. ``COMPLETE`` pragmas should be thought of as asserting a universal truth about a set of patterns and as a result, should not be used to silence context specific incomplete match warnings.

 When specifing a ``COMPLETE`` pragma, the result types of all patterns must be consistent with each other.
 This is a sanity check as it would be impossible